 - Around 12,500 cancers in the UK each year are linked to alcohol.

-- Research suggests that each of the following increase the risk of certain cancers: a low fibre diet, low consumption of fruit and vegetables, high consumption of red and processed meats and higher intake of salt or saturated fats.
+- Research suggests that the risk of certain cancers is increased by a diet low in fibre, low in fruit and vegetables, high in red and processed meats, and high in salt.

 - Excessive exposure to UV radiation (from the sun or sunbeds) is the most important modifiable risk factor for skin cancers.

-- Physical activity protects against colon, breast and womb cancer, independently of its effect on body weight.
+- Physical activity protects against several cancer types, independently of its effect on body weight.

 - A few infectious agents, especially certain viruses, play a key role in causing certain types of cancer.

-- Factors such as the age at which a women has her first child, number of children, and whether or not she breastfeeds, affect risk of the most common female cancers.
+- Reproductive factors such as the age at which a women has her first child, the number of children she has, and whether or not she breastfeeds, affect risk of the most common female cancers.

-- Nearly 4% of cancers in the UK are linked to occupation.
+- Nearly 4% of cancers in the UK are linked to exposures at work.